mdkhussairiee/OrientDialogflow/README.md

-# dialogflow-gpt3
+# dialogflow-gpt-3.5-turbo
-API written using nodejs for GPT3 connection with Dialogflow.
+API written using nodejs for GPT 3.5 Turbo connection with Dialogflow.